OCA/website/website_upload_video/README.rst

 This module adds a "Upload video" option to the "Select a Media / Video" dialog.
 It uploads the video to the filesystem of the Odoo server so enough diskspace is requisite.
-This is useful when your Odoo server is located inside an intranet and therefore doesn't have a connection to the internet.
+This is useful when your Odoo client is located inside an intranet and therefore doesn't have a connection to the internet.